Price-to-Sales Below 1 in Canada: 8.71% CAGR, +3.63% vs TSX Composite Over 25 Years

 Takeaway

-The TSX P/S screen delivers 9.54% CAGR over 25 years, 1.5% above the S&P 500.
+The TSX P/S screen delivers 8.71% CAGR over 25 years, 3.63% above the TSX Composite.
 The zero cash periods show the Canadian market is consistently deep enough to fill the screen.
-The 2000-2005 run demonstrates the strategy's real strength: holding profitable Canadian companies when US tech was cratering.
+The 2000-2002 run demonstrates the strategy's real strength: holding profitable Canadian companies when the US tech bubble was deflating and when even the TSX Composite struggled.

 The cyclical risk is real.
 The TSX leans into energy and materials in ways US screens don't, and 2015 was painful.
 But the 2016 recovery was bigger.
 Over 25 years the math holds.

-The Sharpe ratio lands just below SPY's, so this isn't a risk-reduction strategy.
-It's a return-enhancement strategy that asks you to tolerate more volatility, specifically the commodity cycles that define the TSX.
+This isn't a risk-reduction strategy.
+It's a return-enhancement strategy that asks you to tolerate commodity cycle volatility.
 For an investor who understands that, the 25-year track record is a reasonable case.

 Part of a Series